 Asir Region – Western Coast

-If can be quite wet over the spring (March to May), with a further summer wet season July & August.
+It can be quite wet over the spring (March to May), with a further summer wet season in July & August.

 The vast Rub al Khali or Empty Quarter is the largest sand desert in the world and seldom receives rain, classifying this area as “hyper-arid”.
 Largely uninhabited, summer highs here hit a scorching 55°C (130°F), whilst minimums in winter can hit 12°C (54°F).

-In the summer, light and loose breathable material that’s not transparent is recommended.
-If you are visiting the internal cities over the winter months, especially Riyadh you will definitely want a warm winter coat.
-The coastal city of Jeddah and north along the Red Sea a light jacket will probably be sufficient for the cooler months.
+In the summer, light and loose, breathable material that’s not transparent is recommended.
+If you are visiting the internal cities over the winter months, especially Riyadh, you will definitely want a warm winter coat.

 The main religious observances are: